-Be sure to stop at Antler Hill Village during your Biltmore exploration.
+Be sure to stop at Antler Hill Village and Farm during your Biltmore exploration.
 The most popular stop here is the Biltmore Winery for a tour and tasting.
 In addition, see a fascinating Vanderbilt exhibit, shop, arrange outdoor adventures and enjoy lunch or dinner at Cedric's or Bistro.
 And don't forget the Creamery for ice cream!
 The village is about two miles from the house, along the main road through the estate.
 Adjacent to the village is the Inn at Biltmore hotel.

 Antler Hill Village and the Winery are open as part of your daily admission to the estate.
 Its name comes from Antler Hill, the “fine high ridge,” as noted by Vanderbilt.
 From the Civil War into the 1930s, the ridge was the site of Antler Hall, a residence and social center for many estate families.
 Coming in late 2015 is the Village Hotel on Biltmore Estate.

 Village Green and Bandstand: The centerpiece is the Village Green with a gently sloping area perfect for people-watching, listening to live music many evenings, or relaxing with a snack or picnic.

 Winery: Enter the Winery and walk underground through the old dairy’s original tunnel, designed to immediately engage all of the senses into the winemaking process.
 See Edith Vanderbilt’s 1913 Stevens-Duryea Model C-Six on the Winery tour.
 This rare piece is the only car George Vanderbilt purchased that remains in the estate’s collection.
 A specialty tasting room and a premium wine tasting paired with food in the Clock Tower offer additional tasting experiences.
 See our Biltmore Winery Guide.